Felixburton7/Machine-Learning-Classification-with-RandomForest-AdaBoost-Neural-Network-DescisionTree/README.md

 ## Disclaimer

 This project was developed and graded using Google Colab, utilizing the free access to GPUs provided by the platform.
-This is a common practice in machine learning and data science, as it allows for the efficient training of models without the need for personal high-performance computing resources.
 Leveraging Google Colab’s free GPUs helps accelerate tasks like training large models or performing computationally intensive operations.

 For a cleaner, more structured version of the code, please refer to the Scikit-learn file, which contains a more refined and organized version of the project.